TAMADUNI/Opma/Readme.md

      17. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
      18. Record plc variables, no of valids and invalids, total 0%
+     19. Add images and send notification to TL
 2. Shift planner
 3. Leave planner
 4. Leave request